-University of Bath: one Sanctuary Scholarship of a full tuition fee waiver and a £10,000 bursary for living costs for asylum seekers wishing to study taught postgraduate master’s programmes.
+University of Bath: two Sanctuary Scholarships of a full tuition fee waiver and a £15,285 bursary for living costs for asylum seekers wishing to study taught postgraduate master’s programmes.
 There is also a bursary for those who have refugee status or have Humanitarian Protection with three years of ordinary residence in the UK.

 University of Birmingham: one Article 26 Scholarship Award for a student who has sought refuge in the UK to study for an undergraduate degree.
 The scholarship will be awarded for a maximum of three years if conditions do not change and the criteria are met.